hei-synd-CInt/Lab_RAG/homeIO/IIoT/README.md

-Instructions to run the project for the first time (Windows)
+Instructions to run the project for the first time

-Requirements
+Requirements (Windows)
 - Windows 10 or later
 - The computer language must be set to English

+Requirements (MacOS or Linux)
+- To do (check the info on the SDI/OT-Security/IIoT course)

 ## 1. Install HomeIO
 Launch the installer `homeio-org-installer.exe` and follow the instructions.
 Bu sure to install all the optional components.

+For MacOS's users, you need to use a virtual machine with Windows 10 or later.
+Follow the instructions of the previous SDI/OT-Security/IIoT course to install the virtual machine with HomeIO and the Modbus Gateway (see Section 3.
+Launch Gateway).

 ## 2. Open HomeIO
 Launch the application `HomeIO.exe`, start a new simulation and save a game.
 It will create a folder `Home IO` in your Documents folder: